stevenkellner/strafen-app/README.md

 ## Bug Report and Feature Request
 - To report a bug of the app, you can use the Feedback option in TestFlight or create a new issue under [Github Issues](https://github.com/stevenkellner/strafen/issues).
 - To request a new feature, also create a new issue under [Github Issues](https://github.com/stevenkellner/strafen/issues).
+    * If you create an issue with Github Issues please assign it to @stevenkellner and select our projects `Strafen App`.

+## Notes
+- This app also supports the new iOS 14 widgets for lock screen and home screen in all three different sizes (small / medium / large).
+These widgets are used to show the total of your paid and unpaid fines.
+The medium and large widgets also show details about any your fines.

 -- german version - deutsche Version --